rahulkumarsah/gla-bcsc0001-2018/practice/questions/super_practice_set.md

    `./filename.out`

 4. The practice set is divided into all kinds of questions, if you do not understand a part of code, it is better if you try to compile it.
 You are still free to ask me for help.

+5. If you are not able to understand any particular statement in any of the code, try to remove the statement and then observe the output of the program, when you understand the difference between the outputs, try to modify the behaviour of the statement.

+6. Don't panic if you see some code statements that we have not covered in the class.
+It only means that it is written here only for your knowledge, the mid sem II exam would only have topics from the prescribed syllabus.

 ___